 Have you ever asked yourself, "Do I really know what I want to do?" or "What am I interested in?" or "What are my abilities?"
-If you have, and you weren't satisfied with your answer, you may get some insight about yourself, your abilities and your interests by taking a battery of tests.
-These tests are available in the Assessment and Testing Center.
+If you have, and would like more information, tests are available in the Assessment and Testing Center that will help identify your interests and abilities.

-Students must first contact one of the Student Development Centers (D142, I117, A347 or F132) regarding appropriate test selection.
+Students must first contact one of the Student Development Centers (D142, 1117, A347 or F132) for appropriate test selection.